 Introduction: Government’s Policies shall be People Centric, not Money Centric.
-Having been actively associated in the implementation of one of the early GSM systems in India in 1995, I choose to remain stead fast in my opinion I had on this subject from the inception of GSM for the following reasons:-
+Having been actively associated in the planning and implementation and O&M of one of the early GSM systems in India in 1995, I choose to remain stead fast in my opinion I had on this subject from the inception of GSM for the following reasons:-

 - Ownership of Spectrum shall remain with government.

 Wireless Spectrum is a non-renewable national resource and as such need to be handled scrupulously and judiciously by Government and Regulatory authorities.

 Technologies, Network topology and Service Provider ownership undergo changes; only Spectrum remain unchanged.
 Therefore, ownership of the spectrum shall remain with Government and allow only its ‘right of use’ so that spectrum can be withdrawn and reallocated where it is no more required or not being put to intended use due any reason by any Agency or Operator.

 2. Need to move with fast changing Technology.
 Technology is changing very fast.
 What is best today would become obsolete tomorrow.
 Different technologies would need different frequency layer, band width and mode of connectivity making it necessary for Government and Indian Telecom Industrialists to closely follow the world trends.
 It is an unworkable proposition to go through sell and buy process of fresh wireless spectrum every time there is inception of new technology.

 3. Growth of Telecom is the need of the Nation: Basically Telecom Business is being a Service Industry providing one of the vital Essential services, it shall be the aim of Government to make it available and accessible to everyone at affordable cost.